stephen122204/ZLP-Scheduler/README.md

 # ZLP‑Scheduler

-A Python CLI tool that helps Zachry Leadership Program (ZLP) students find viable 100-minute weekly meeting windows given a set of candidate class sections.
+A Python CLI tool that helps the Zachry Leadership Program (ZLP) students find viable 100-minute weekly meeting windows given a set of class sections.
 It detects conflicts, accounts for inseparable lecture+lab bundles, and produces both a terminal summary and an Excel report (heatmap + top meeting-time ranges).

 ---